djeada/Algorithms-And-Data-Structures/notes/graphs.md

 This list reflects the same graph as our matrix example.
 Vertex A's neighbors, for instance, are B and D.

 **Benefits**:

 - Space-efficient for sparse graphs, where edges are relatively fewer.
 - Facilitates faster traversal of a vertex's neighbors since the direct neighbors are listed without extraneous checks.

 **Drawbacks**:

-- Edge existence checks can take up to O(V) time in the worst case.
+- Edge existence checks can take up to \(O(V)\) time in the worst case.
 - Potentially consumes more space for dense graphs.

 In practice, the choice between these (and other) representations often hinges on the graph's characteristics and the specific tasks or operations envisioned.

 ## Planarity

-Planarity is a fundamental concept in graph theory that examines whether a graph can be sketched on a flat surface without any of its edges overlapping.
+Planarity is a fundamental concept in graph theory that examines whether a graph can be drawn on a flat surface without any of its edges overlapping.
 This idea holds significant importance in areas such as circuit design, urban planning, and geography.

 ### What is a Planar Graph?

-A graph is termed "planar" if there exists a representation of it on a two-dimensional plane, where its edges intersect only at their vertices and nowhere in between.
-The capacity to redraw a graph without overlapping edges, even if initially sketched with intersections, is crucial to its planarity.
+A graph is termed "planar" if there exists a representation of it on a two-dimensional plane where its edges intersect only at their vertices and nowhere in between.
+The ability to redraw a graph without overlapping edges, even if initially sketched with intersections, is crucial to its planarity.

-### Planar Embedding: A Closer Look
+### Planar Embedding

 A "planar embedding" pertains to a specific drawing or representation of a graph on a plane that doesn't feature any crossing edges.
-While a graph might initially be depicted with overlapping edges, it's the ability to reconfigure it into a non-overlapping form that classifies it as planar.
+While a graph might initially be depicted with overlapping edges, its ability to be reconfigured into a non-overlapping form classifies it as planar.

-### Diving into Examples
+### Examples

-To comprehend planarity more tangibly, let's explore some examples:
+To understand planarity more tangibly, let's explore some examples:

 1. **Cycle Graphs**: Graphs like triangles, squares, or hexagons, which are simple loops or cycles, are intrinsically planar.
 These shapes can always be illustrated without intersecting edges.